 - Real or potentially serious damage to University property or operations

-You can bring it to the threat assessment team's attention by emailing them at email@example.com or by calling the University Police.
+Documents and electronic information can be delivered to the Threat Assessment team at email@example.com or by calling the University Police.
 By calling attention to these types of behaviors we can help people who are troubled before they could harm themselves or others.
-The Threat Assessment Partnership is a collaborative effort among the universtiy community.
-You can read more about the Threat Assessment Partnership here.
+The Threat Assessment Partnership is a collaborative effort among the university community.
+You can read more about the Threat Assessment Partnership in this PDF document.

 Campus Security Authority (CSA)

 The Clery Act establishes CSAs comprised of faculty and staff members who are unaffiliated with the Police Department.
 Students who have experienced or witnessed a crime and wish to talk to someone can contact a CSA here.

 Crimes in progress and crimes which have just occurred should be reported immediately by dialing 911.
 Whenever possible, please have the actual victim or witness of the crime call directly.
 First hand information is always more accurate and complete.
 Threatening behavior should be reported to UNL Police Department as soon as possible.